silazare/ansible-redmine-playbook/README.md

 ansible_ssh_private_key_file: <set your working AWS ssh key file name here for EC2 access, for example 'EC2.pem'
 ```

-- Run playbook to create all services and wait until it will completed:
+- Run playbook to create all services and wait until it will be completed:
 ```sh
 ansible-playbook site.yml --extra-vars="vpc_state=present"
 ```

 - Check the Cloudfront distribution status in AWS console, its creation will take time.
-When status becomes Deployed and Enabled then open the service by domain name, like dxxxxxxxxxxxxx.cloudfront.net.
+When status becomes Deployed and Enabled then you can open the service by domain name, like dxxxxxxxxxxxxx.cloudfront.net.

 - Default admin credentials to Redmine are: 'admin/admin'.
-Service will force to set new password after first login, after it you may start use the service.
+Service will force to set new password after first login and then you can start to use the service.

-- Run playbook to cleanup all created AWS services when needed and wait until it will completed:
+- Run playbook to cleanup all created AWS services when needed and wait until it will be completed:
 ```sh
 ansible-playbook site.yml --extra-vars="vpc_state=absent"
 ```